-Bessor Minerals Inc. was incorporated on June 4, 2007 under the Business Corporations Act (Alberta).
+Bessor Minerals Inc. (the "Company" or "Bessor") was incorporated on June 4, 2007 under the Business Corporations Act (Alberta).
 The address of its head office is Suite 1615 - 200 Burrard Street, Vancouver, British Columbia.
-The registered and records office of Bessor is located at Suite $250 - 2^{nd}$ Street SW, Calgary, Alberta T2P 0C1,
+The registered and records office of Bessor is located at Suite 250 - 2nd Street SW, Calgary, Alberta T2P 0C1,

 The principal business of the Company is the identification, evaluation and acquisition of mineral properties, as well as exploration of mineral properties once acquired.
-Subsequent to the period ended January 31, 2024, the Company graduated from the NEX board to Tier 2 of the TSX Venture Exchange ("TSX-V").
-Effective February 9, 2024, the Company trades on the TSX-V under the trading symbol "BST.V"
+On March 21, 2022, the Company was transferred to the NEX board of the TSX-V. Effective February 9, 2024, the Company graduated from the NEX board to Tier 2 of the TSX Venture Exchange ("TSX-V").
+The Company trades on the TSX-V under the trading symbol "BST.V".

 These condensed interim financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-For the period ended January 31, 2024, the Company has negative cash flow from operations and recurring operating losses and as at that date, has an accumulated deficit of \$10,090,859.
+For the period ended July 31, 2024, the Company has negative cash flow from operations and recurring operating losses and as at that date, has an accumulated deficit of \$10,182,759.
 The continuing operations of the Company are dependent upon its ability to obtain sufficient financing and the success of its exploration activities.
 This indicates the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 Management intends to finance operating costs with loans from directors and companies controlled by directors and/or issuance of common shares.
 If the Company is unable to continue as a going concern, the net realizable value of its assets may be materially less than the amounts on its statement of financial position.